This post was updated on May 2, 2022.

 Babyshop – Emotional video storytelling

 This Mother’s Day video by Swedish infant clothing brand Babyshop might just be the best example of on-point messaging we’ve seen in a while.
 The video is a montage of scenes in which mothers are struggling with fears and worries in an uncertain world.
 And each time, they are cheered by their kids, whose innocent smiles and open hearts show them that everything will be okay.
 The end features a beautiful twist: after the message “Happy Mother’s Day’’ appears on screen, suddenly Dad pops out to play with his daughter, and the message appears, “and to our dads, for all you do.”
 The past couple of years have been tough on a lot of people, and this less-than-two-minute video manages to capture the mood and turn it into something heartwarming.
 Well done.

 Victoria’s Secret – Authenticity & celebrity

 Here’s an original and interesting video story from Victoria’s Secret.
 The iconic brand released a 2.5 minute video for Mother’s Day, featuring several of its famous models, including Brooke Shields, Chanel Iman, and Abby Champion, talking about motherhood with their mothers, grandmothers, and children.
-Yes, it is a bit cheesy, but that’s ok – it is also quite compelling, and the star quality of the featured celebs generate enough curiosity to want to see it through.
+Yes, it is a bit cheesy, but that’s ok – it is also quite compelling, and the star quality of the featured celebs generates enough curiosity to want to see it through.
 The fact that they are all wearing the brand’s nightwear and loungewear adds an atmospheric touch.
 Like!